-Registering clients (either traditional or Salt) via SUSE Manager Proxy with a bootstrap script is done almost the same way as registering clients directly with the Uyuni Server.
-The difference is that you create the bootstrap script on the SUSE Manager Proxy with a command line tool.
+You can register Salt or traditional clients through the Uyuni Proxy with a bootstrap script.
+This is done almost the same way as registering clients directly with the Uyuni Server.
+The difference is that you create the bootstrap script on the Uyuni Proxy with a command line tool.
 The bootstrap script then deploys all necessary information to the clients.
-The bootstrap script requires some parameters (such as activation keys or GPG keys) that depend on your specific setup.
+The bootstrap script requires some parameters such as activation keys or GPG keys.
+These parameters depend on your specific setup.